 I am becoming increasingly unsure of what to do during the Chinese New Year.
 Growing up in China, Chinese New Year (also known as Spring Festival) was always the biggest holiday of the year.
 We would go visit relatives and friends, collect red envelopes, and eat lots and lots of good food.
 Even several years after coming to the United States, we have sent holiday greetings to relatives in China through letters, emails, and now WeChat.
 But in the past several years, I have found myself becoming more and more limited in what I can say.

-Traditional Chinese New Year greetings consist of four-character phrases, such as 恭喜发财 (wish you wealth), 身体健康 (wish you a healthy body), 心想事成(may all your wishes come true), 万事如意 (may your will be done), 财源滚滚 (ceaseless wealth), etc. Very often people also form greetings with that year's zodiac.
+Traditional Chinese New Year greetings consist of four-character phrases, such as 恭喜发财 (wish you wealth), 身体健康 (wish you a healthy body), 心想事成(may all your wishes come true), 万事如意 (may your will be done), 财源滚滚 (ceaseless wealth), etc. Very often people also form greetings with that year’s zodiac.
 For instance, in the year of the tiger people would wish each other 如虎添翼 (like a tiger with wings), in the year of the horse 龙马精神 (may you be energetic like a dragon-horse).
-This year presents a bit of a challenge because it is more difficult to greet people when you compare them with pigs.
 If you travel to China you will see many households hanging the character 福 (happiness) on their doors.
 Many people will hang this character upside-down because 福倒 (happiness upside-down) sounds the same in Chinese as 福到 (happiness has arrived).
 Some people go to the extreme and line up in Daoist or Buddhist temples overnight to pray for health and fortune in the coming new year, but most people simply stick with greeting each other with well wishes.

 These greetings are quite harmless, and they sound especially cute when they come from little children.
 I am certainly not one who believes that celebrating Chinese New Year is wrong.
 It is nice and kind and festive to wish each other a good year, and Paul affirms that “for those who love God all things work together for good” (Romans 8:28).
 The Creator of the Universe promises to use his power to work all things for our good, which is no small blessing.
 Paul goes on to write, “And those whom he predestined he also called, and those whom he called he also justified, and those whom he justified he also glorified” (Romans 8:30).
 God has purchased this blessing with his own blood and guaranteed it with the presence of his Holy Spirit in us, and it is so real and rich that there are many people in China who right now are imprisoned because they cling to this blessing.
 Just last week, several families from Early Rain Covenant Church in Chengdu had their bank accounts frozen by the government because they are members of the church.
 Years of savings are gone, and some of their husbands are still locked up in prison.